Computational Cognitive Science (2017-2018)

 Announcements regarding the course will be posted to the course

 students taking the course are automatically subscribed to this

+list.
 Previous postings can be accessed using the

 ccs-students mailing list archive

-assignments of this course.
-Cogent is installed on all DICE machines;
+tutorials and assignments.
+Matlab is installed on all DICE machines;